Skip to contents

 f <- XY[, 1]^2 - XY[, 2]^2

 We can directly plot from the mesh values.
-Let us start with the default, non-improved, plot:
+Let us start with the default, the interpolated plot:

 graph$plot_function(f)

-We can, then, plot the improved version by setting improve_plot to TRUE:
+We can, now, turn off the interpolation by setting interpolate_plot to FALSE:

 Alternatively, we can supply the data through the newdata argument.
 To such an end, we will need to supply the data.frame.
 So let us build it: